manamiroy/Twists/README.md

-The authors of this code are Alexander J. Barrios, Manami Roy, Nandita Sahajpal, Darwin Tallana, Bella Tobin, Hanneke Wiersema
+The authors of this code are Alexander J. Barrios, Manami Roy, Nandita Sahajpal, Darwin Tallana, Bella Tobin, and Hanneke Wiersema

 To cite: